Saint Jude Catholic School (Manila): Campus

 The Saint Jude Catholic School campus in the district of San Miguel in Manila is composed of four buildings on a 2.5 ha lot.
 These include the Prep School Building, the S.J.
 Building, the Fr.
 Peter Yang Building and the new Fu Shen Fu Building.
 The National Shrine of Saint Jude Thaddeus is located within the school's campus.

 Sports facilities on campus include a basketball stadium, badminton and volleyball courts, covered courts, ping-pong tables and a gym.
 The basketball stadium has a seating capability of 1,200 people and a regular-sized court that can be used for sporting events, and other activities.

-The new Fu Shen Fu Building was finished in December 2006.
+The Fu Shen Fu Building was finished in December 2006.
 It houses a volleyball court and three badminton courts, a fully air-conditioned chapel, three computer labs, a dance practice facility, and also includes the residences of the priests/principals.

 History

 Saint Jude Catholic School was opened in July 1963 by Fr.
-Peter Yang, SVD, to reach out to the Chinese community of Manila and shepherd them into God's fold.
-Its early years saw an enrollment of 192 boys and girls in the preschool and first grade levels taught by nine teachers: Ms. Rosa Chua (Esteban), Ms. Josefina Uy (Tan), Ms. Angelina Onglatco, Ms. Rogracia Sunga, Ms. Corazon Sevilla, Ms. Amelita Simon and others.
+Peter Yang, SVD.
+Its early years saw an enrollment of 192 boys and girls in the preschool and first grade levels.

 Academics

 Admission

-Admission to Saint Jude Catholic School is competitive.
-All students enter Saint Jude as nursery students.
-The acceptance rate is around 12%.
+Admission to Saint Jude Catholic School is welcomed.
+Students must enter Saint Jude at least as PreKinder.
+The acceptance rate is over 90%.
 Transfer students are accepted, but are required to undergo an entrance examination.